The-going/evlproject/content/core/user-api/flags/_index.md

 {{% argument fmt %}}
 A printf-like format string to generate the group name.
-A common way of generating unique group names is to add the calling process's _pid_ somewhere into the format string as illustrated in the example.
+A common way of generating unique names is to add the calling process's _pid_ somewhere into the format string as illustrated in the example.
 The generated name is used to form a last part of a pathname, referring to the new group element's device in the file system.
 So